redstone99/hass-alert2/README.md

 ##### Telegram notifiers

 If you're using telegram notifiers ([Telegram bot](https://www.home-assistant.io/integrations/telegram_bot/) integration), we recommend setting `parse_mode` in the notifier config to "html" (or "plain_text").
-Telegram notifiers default to a parse_mode of "markdown", which can throw errors with the syntax characters Alert2 or you might add to notification messages (e.g., "[").
+Telegram notifiers default to a parse_mode of "markdown".
+If telegram can't parse a message, it throws an error and the message is not sent.
+"Markdown" is especially susceptible to such issues (e.g., if the message contains a "[").

 ### Alert2 internal errors